proteus-core/ecosystem/noninterference-testing/README.md

 We use noninterference testing to test security defenses implemented in Proteus.
 Concretely, we (1) generate sets of insecure programs that fail noninterference testing (2) secure these programs with hardware defenses and (3) make sure that secure versions pass noninterference testing.

+> [!WARNING]
+> The rest of this documentation is outdated and will be updated soon™.
+> Try `--help` on the script you are interested in running.

 ## Overview

 ### Program generation

 The first step for noninterference testing is to generate a set of insecure and corresponding secure programs.

 In the directory [./programs](./programs), we provide sample programs covering multiple Spectre variants (PHT, SSB, PSF) that are vulnerable on Proteus.